junesirius/junesirius.github.io/_posts/others/2023-03-22-The-Other-Side-of-the-Sky.md

 What about other candidates for the friends, which can be other supporting characters:

 ```
-Generate last names for these characters to fit the potential personalities and backstories if they had been the friend for the protagonist that you generated earlier:
+Generate last names for these characters to fit the potential personalities and backstories if they had been the friend for the protagonist that you generated earlier: Alex, Liam, Samir, Leo, Dylan, Rachel, Jamie
-Alex
-Liam
-Samir
-Leo
-Dylan
-Rachel
-Jamie
 ```

 > - Alex Ramirez